-Ocean knows only too well how tough winter months can be for some of our tenants.
+At Ocean we know only too well how tough winter months can be for some of our tenants.
 The cost of heating a home is a big concern for many.
-Help is at hand.
+But don’t worry, help is at hand.

 When it gets cold, instead of turning the heating down to save money, take a look at these suggestions to save your pennies: